 The ceremony will take place on May 6, where Grant will be joined by former United States District Judge Ted Stewart, humanitarian Don Wang and former member of the Utah House of Representatives Beverly Jean Larson White.
 Grant, Stewart, Wang and White will receive an honorary degrees from the university.

-Regarding the decision to give Grant and the others honorary degrees, Utah State University President Noelle Cockett in a statement that all “of these individuals have contributed in a number of ways and in a number of fields, but all of them deserve honor for their passion and determination to serve others.”
+Regarding the decision to give Grant and the others honorary degrees, Utah State University President Noelle Cockett wrote in a statement that all “of these individuals have contributed in a number of ways and in a number of fields, but all of them deserve honor for their passion and determination to serve others.”

-, who is the youngest tenured professor at the Wharton School, has been recognized as Wharton’s highest-rated professor for the past five years.
+Grant, who is the youngest tenured professor at the Wharton School, has been recognized as Wharton’s highest-rated professor for the past five years.